Ring-billed gull: Description

+The ring-billed gull is a medium-sized gull, having an average length of 16.9 to 21.3 in and a wingspan that ranges from 41.3 to 46.1 in.
+Adults weigh from 10.6 to 24.7 oz.

-The head, neck and underparts are white; the relatively short bill is yellow with a dark ring; the back and wings are silver gray; and the legs are yellow.
+The head, neck and underparts are white; the relatively short bill is yellow with a black ring; the back and wings are silver grey with black wingtips with white 'mirrors'; and the legs are yellow.
 The eyes are yellow with red rims.
-This gull takes three years to reach its breeding plumage; its appearance changes with each fall moult.
-The average lifespan of an individual that reaches adulthood is 10.9 years The oldest ring-billed gull on record was observed in Cleveland in 2021, still alive at the age of 28 years.
+This gull takes three years to reach its breeding plumage starting with the largely brown juvenile plumage, its appearance changing with each fall moult.

+The average lifespan of an individual that reaches adulthood is 10.9 years.
+The oldest ring-billed gull on record was observed in Cleveland in 2021, still alive at the age of 28 years.

 Distribution and habitat

-The ring-billed gulls' breeding habitat is near lakes, rivers, or the coast in Canada and the northern United States.
-They nest colonially on the ground, often on islands.
+The breeding habitat is near lakes, rivers, or the coast across most of Canada, and the northern United States.
+They nest colonially on the ground, often on islands, but also increasingly on flat factory roofs.
 This bird tends to be faithful to its nesting site, if not its mate, from year to year.

-The ring-billed gull is a familiar sight in American and Canadian parking lots, where it can regularly be found congregating in large numbers.
+The ring-billed gull is a familiar sight in North American parking lots, where it can regularly be found congregating in large numbers.
 In some areas, it is displacing less aggressive birds such as the common tern.

-They are migratory and most move south to the Gulf of Mexico and the Atlantic and Pacific coasts of North America, and the Great Lakes.
+They are migratory and most move south to the Gulf of Mexico and the Atlantic and Pacific coasts of the United States and northern Mexico; some remain in Canada in winter in the mildest areas, on the Pacific coast in southwest British Columbia, and on the Atlantic coast in Nova Scotia.

 Vagrancy

 This gull is a regular wanderer to western Europe.
-In Ireland and Great Britain it is no longer classed as a rarity, with several birds regularly wintering in those countries.
+In Ireland and Great Britain it is no longer classed as a rarity, with multiple birds regularly wintering in those countries, though has become rarer again since about 2010.
+The peak period of occurrence was in the 1990s with on average 77 each year in Great Britain, but this fell to just 16 per year in the 2010s, and only six per year in 2020–2022 (which, at under ten per year, would reclassify it as an official rarity if continued over a decade).
+This contrasts markedly with Bonaparte's gull, another transatlantic visitor, which has increased in Great Britain from averages of six per year to 12 per year over the same period; the reasons for these contrasting changes are unknown.